FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/.github/ISSUE_TEMPLATE/discussion-topic.md

 ### Github issue or Reference
 > If the topic is related to a particular work item, reference the Github issue.
 If its a specification-wide topic, indicate that.

+### Context
+> Add any context that may help the community think through this and provide useful feedback